Cohort Retention Calculator

 The traditional LTV formula — LTV = ARPU / average_churn_rate — assumes every customer churns at the same constant rate throughout their entire lifetime.
 This is mathematically convenient but empirically wrong.
 Real SaaS retention curves are front-loaded: the steepest drop happens in the first 1–3 months as users who never activated leave.
 After Month 6, churn stabilizes at a much lower rate.

-The LTV Reality Check card in this tool calculates two numbers side by side.
-Actual LTV sums ARPU × retention_rate for each month — capturing the real cash flow.
+The LTV Reality Check card calculates two numbers side by side.
+Actual LTV sums ARPU × retention_rate for each month — capturing the real cash flow shape.
 Formula LTV uses 1/average_churn.
-For typical SaaS curves, the formula overstates LTV by 15–35%, which means founders who model unit economics using the formula are making acquisition budget decisions on inflated projections.
+When the curve is front-loaded (steep early drop, then stabilization), the formula overstates LTV — the card shows you the exact overstatement percentage for your numbers.
+Founders who model unit economics using the flat-churn formula risk setting acquisition budgets against an inflated LTV figure.

 How to Improve SaaS Retention: The 7 Curve Patterns